-Process Flow Responsible Person Details graph TD START([START]) --> END[Endorsement] END --> SUB[Submission of Concept Paper] SUB --> APPROVED{Approved?} APPROVED -- NO --> REFINEMENT[Refinement] REFINEMENT --> SUB APPROVED -- YES --> SUBMISSION[Submission of Concept Paper to Funding Agency] SUBMISSION --> APPROVED2{Approved?} APPROVED2 -- NO --> REFINEMENT APPROVED2 -- YES --> A((A)) Researcher/s Researcher/s Research Council Research Development and Publication Office Funding Agency The researcher/s who will conduct collaborative research shall write a letter addressed to his/her immediate supervisor for endorsement.
+Process Flow Responsible Person Details graph TD START([START]) --&gt; ENDORSEMENT[Endorsement] ENDORSEMENT --&gt; CONCEPT[Submission of Concept Paper] CONCEPT --&gt; APPROVED{Approved?} APPROVED -- NO --&gt; REFINEMENT[Refinement] REFINEMENT --&gt; CONCEPT APPROVED -- YES --&gt; SUBMISSION[Submission of Concept Paper to Funding Agency] SUBMISSION --&gt; APPROVED2{Approved?} APPROVED2 -- NO --&gt; REFINEMENT APPROVED2 -- YES --&gt; A([A]) Researcher/s Researcher/s Research Council Research Development and Publication Office Funding Agency The researcher/s who will conduct collaborative research shall write a letter addressed to his/her immediate supervisor for endorsement.
 The researcher/s shall submit the endorsed paper to Research Development and Publication Office.
 Research Council shall approve the paper and endorsed to the President for approval.
 The President thru Research Development and Publication Office shall submit the concept paper to the funding agency.
 Funding Agency shall approve or refute the project proposal.

-Process Flow Responsible Person Details graph TD A((A)) --> Notification[Notification] Notification --> Refinement[Refinement] Refinement --> MOA[Signing of Memorandum of Agreement] MOA --> Implementation[Implementation] Implementation --> Submission[Submission of Collaborative Research Output] Submission --> END((END)) Implementation -- feedback --> Notification Research Development and Publication Office Researcher/s President, Research Director, Funding Agency and Researcher/s Researcher/s Researcher/s Research Development and Publication Office shall notify the researcher/s for the approval/refutation of the paper.
+Process Flow Responsible Person Details graph TD A((A)) --&gt; Notification[Notification] Notification --&gt; Refinement[Refinement] Refinement --&gt; MOA[Signing of Memorandum of Agreement] MOA --&gt; Implementation[Implementation] Implementation --&gt; Submission[Submission of Collaborative Research Output] Submission --&gt; END((END)) END --&gt; Notification Research Development and Publication Office Researcher/s President, Research Director, Funding Agency and Researcher/s Researcher/s Researcher/s Research Development and Publication Office shall notify the researcher/s for the approval/refutation of the paper.
 The researcher/s shall work on the paper for refinement.
 Research Director shall look into the stipulations in the Memorandum of Agreement (MOA) before endorsing to the President for signature.
 The researcher/s shall implement the said research.
 The researcher/s should file a leave of absence to HRMD if the funding agency provides allowance for researchers.
 If agreed that manpower shall be the colleges' counterpart, the researcher/s shall file an official leave to HRMD.
 Researcher/s shall submit collaborative research output to Research and Publication Office research would not only be contained in the shelves, but would rather be utilized at large.